MicrosoftDocs/powerquery-docs/powerquery-docs/sharepoint-onedrive-files.md

 ![Connection settings window with the url to the selected file hosted on OneDrive for Business](images/sp-browse-url.png)

-You can select the **Next** button at the bottom right corner of the window to continue the process and get your data.
+You can select the **Next** button at the bottom-right corner of the window to continue the process and get your data.

-## From the Web connector using a file url
+## From the Web connector using a file URL

 1. Navigate to your OneDrive for Business location using a browser.
 Right-click the file you want to use, and select **Open in Excel**.